Veterans Benefits Administration, Department of Veterans Affairs.

 The Veterans Benefits Administration (VBA), Department of Veterans Affairs (VA), is announcing an opportunity for public comment on the proposed collection of certain information by the agency.
 Under the Paperwork Reduction Act (PRA) of 1995, Federal agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of a currently approved collection, and allow 60 days for public comment in response to the notice.
-This notice solicits comments for information needed to establish a legal contract between VA and Federal-appointed fiduciaries.
+This notice solicits comments for information needed to establish a legal contract between VA and a Federally appointed fiduciary.

 Under the PRA of 1995 (Pub.
 L. 104-13; 44 U.S.C.
 3501—3521), Federal agencies must obtain approval from the Office of Management and Budget (OMB) for each collection of information they conduct or sponsor.
 This request for comment is being made pursuant to Section 3506(c)(2)(A) of the PRA.